About raising children with rare diseases and conditions

 It helps to get organised.
 Keep records and bring them with you to appointments.
 Organise forms, reports and documents in an electronic or paper folder, and have a notebook or device for taking detailed notes.
 You’ll often need to repeat the same information to different professionals, so it’s good to have all this information on hand.

-Many children with rare diseases need ongoing therapies, supports and services.
+Many children with rare diseases and conditions need ongoing therapies, supports and services.
 These can be expensive.

 You and your family might also be eligible for non NDIS-funded support – for example, a health care card, Carer Payment or a mental health care plan.

-Some organisations provide financial support to eligible children with rare diseases – for example, the Steve Waugh Foundation.
+Some organisations provide financial support to eligible children with rare diseases and conditions – for example, the Steve Waugh Foundation.

 You can also talk to your child’s support worker at your hospital for help with out-of-pocket costs, like hospital parking.